swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 very active Go club in your neighborhood, an online Go server will be the easiest way to put theory into practice.

-There a quite a few Internet Go Servers and I'll only talk about the ones I am active on.
+There are several Internet Go servers to choose from and I'll only talk about the ones I am active on.
 Notably missing here are Tygem and the Online-Go Server.
 My impression is that they are both fantastic places to play and in particular the Online-Go Server may be better suited for people